 I could recollect few landmarks.
 After a 40 minute journey from Rameshwaram, the bus reached its last stop.
 The morning was amazing, spend some good time on the beaches.
 People were already there though it was only 6.45 AM in the morning.
 Dhanushkodi is a holy place for Hindu religion, more people come here to do the final rituals for the next life well being of their expired ones.

 Dhanushkodi has been part of many myths and also one of the biggest catastrophes in the history of India.
 More than that the beaches of Dhanushkodi are extraordinarily beautiful.
 Geographically, it is the place where Bay of Bengal and Indian ocean meets.
 When you face towards the sea, the sea on your right side is Indian ocean, with rough waves and that on your left is the Bay of Bengal, comparatively calm.
 The depth of water here is very low, you can walk into the sea and feel the two oceans on your sides.
-The colour of the sea is turquoise here, you will never get bored watching the waves.
+The color of the sea is turquoise here, you will never get bored watching the waves.

 The strip of land that stretches into the sea is believed to be “Ram Sethu”, according to Hindu mythology, a bridge built by Lord Rama on his way to the island country, Sri Lanka.
 Currently, researchers are supporting the story of this man-made bridge.
 We can see many small land strips on the sea which could be the part of the bridge.
 Sri Lanka is just 18 km from Dhanushkodi.
 Quite often the fishermen here are arrested by Sri Lankan coast guard for crossing the sea limit unknowingly.
 Sometimes, you get telephone network from Sri Lanka in your phones.
 Lighthouses from the other side are also visible at night.